syncfusion-content/wpf-docs/wpf/DocIo/Working-with-Paragraphs.md

 The following code example illustrates how to get all the comments from the document and remove them.

+{% tabs %}
 {% highlight c# %}
+WordDocument doc = new WordDocument("sample.doc");
+commentsCollection comments = doc.GetComments();
-WordDocument doc = new WordDocument("sample.doc");commentsCollection comments = doc.GetComments();//Removes second comments from a document.comments.RemoveAt(1);//Removes all comments from a document.comments.Clear();
+//Removes second comments from a document. comments.RemoveAt(1);
+//Removes all comments from a document. comments.Clear();
 {% endhighlight  %}
 {% highlight vbnet %}
-Dim doc As New WordDocument("sample.doc")Dim comments As CommentsCollection = doc.GetComments()'Removes second comments from a document.comments.RemoveAt(1)'Removes all comments from a document.comments.Clear()
+Dim doc As New WordDocument("sample.doc")
+Dim comments As CommentsCollection = doc.GetComments()
+'Removes second comments from a document. comments.RemoveAt(1)'Removes all comments from a document. comments.Clear()
 {% endhighlight  %}
+{% endtabs %}

 ## Symbols